 Recently a Deviant Art user flatmo1, created a great-looking start page, named Eight, inspired by Windows 8′s tiled interface, for all major browsers (that’s Chrome, Opera, Firefox and Internet Explorer) except Safari.
-It is based on HTML/CSS/jQuery and basically shows pre-defined website tiles such as Google, Yahoo!, YouTube, Facebook, Twitter, BBC, CNN and etc, but all the shortcuts on the start page can be customized and tweaked easily by modifying .js file which contains all the settings.
+It is based on HTML/CSS/jQuery and basically shows pre-defined website tiles such as Google, Yahoo!, Facebook, Twitter, BBC, CNN and etc, but all the shortcuts on the start page can be customized and tweaked easily by modifying .js file which contains all the settings.

 1. Download the ZIP file using this link,